 Retail Marketing Tips for a Successful Holiday Season

-Brick and Mortars have faced daunting challenges this year.
-Consumers are flocking to massive online distributors and spending less time in stores.
+Brick and Mortars have faced daunting challenges the last few years.
+According to Big Commerce, 51% of Americans prefer to shop online, and 96% of anyone who has shopped, ever, has made an online purchase.
+If that says anything, it’s that consumers are flocking to massive online distributors and spending less time in stores.
 For many storefronts without an online presence, this has meant a noticeable decrease in sales.
 The numbers from walk-in traffic in each new quarter are coming in lower than retailers would like, which makes the Holiday Season an essential time for retailers to drastically push sales and meet end of year goals.

 On the BRITE side, the holiday shopping season is just around the corner.
 There's plenty of time for retailers to prepare for the upcoming season and take advantage of increased foot traffic.
 With a few tips, boutique and department retail stores can set strategies in motion that will improve results in the fourth quarter.

 1. Get Ahead With Sneak Peeks and Previews